-The decisions of the Board are implemented by City Building's senior management team who are responsible for the day running of the business.
-You can see the members of the Senior Management Team on Page 11 of this document.
+The decisions of the Boards are implemented by City Building's senior management team who are responsible for the day to day running of the businesses.
+You can find information on the members of the Senior Management Team on Page 11 of this document.

-The External Governance Scrutiny Committee
+External Governance

-City Building reports to its owner, Glasgow City Council, on its performance and any areas of concern via the Council's External Governance Scrutiny Committee.
-The terms and minutes of the external Governance Scrutiny Committee can be accessed here.
-How we are run a description of our governance structure, Board, Committees and other decision making structure as above the names of the people who make strategic and operational decisions about the delivery of services by the authority e.g. Board members, chief officers as above.
+City Building Contracts reports to its owner, Glasgow City Council, on its performance and any areas of concern via the Council's Operational Performance and Delivery_Scrutiny Committee.
+The terms and minutes of the Committee can be accessed here.
+How we are run, a description of our governance structure, Board, Committees and other decision making structure as above the names of the people who make strategic and operational decisions about the delivery of services by the authority e.g. Board members, chief officers as above.
 Governance policies, including code of conduct and register of interests as above.